shashank-shark/fog-based-ds-for-industrial-IoT/docs/kafka/kafka-eco.md

-# Apache Kafka - Use Cases
+# Apache Kafka

 Apache Kafka provides the circulatory system for the data ecosystem, as shown in the figure below.

+![Apache Kafka](./Intro-kafka.svg)

 It carries messages between the various members of the infrastructure, providing a consistent interface for all clients.
 When coupled with the system to provide message schemas, producers and consumers no longer require tight coupling or direct communications of any sort.

-![Apache Kafka](./Intro-kafka.svg)

 # Use cases